Lightweight network towards real-time image denoising on mobile devices: Introduction

 \section{Introduction}

 With the rapid development of deep learning techniques, the performance of image denoising is improved significantly in recent years \cite{chen2022simple, zamir2022restormer, chen2021hinet, wang2022uformer}.
 However, deploying a state-of-the-art (SOTA) denoising model on resource constrained devices, such as mobile devices, remains challenging.
 On the one hand, although NPUs specifically optimized for deep neural networks are ubiquitous on mobile devices, most SOTA network architectures do not consider NPUs' compatibility.
 Hence they cannot fully utilize the powerful NPUs.
 On the other hand, the requirement of high resolution processing (720p/1080p or even higher) for real applications exponentially increases the computational and memory access cost, which are key efficiency bottlenecks on mobile devices.
 There have been some attempts to design lightweight models to promote mobile deployments \cite{xu2021efficient, zamir2022restormer, chen2022simple}.
 These lightweight models reduce either the FLOPs or the number of parameters of the model.
 However, recent works show that reducing the FLOPs or the number of parameters does not necessarily lead to a low latency on mobile devices \cite{vasu2022improved, zhang2021edge}.
 For example, skip connections and multi-branch structures are commonly used design choices for low-level vision tasks \cite{MPRnet, wang2022uformer, chen2021hinet, zamir2022restormer}.
 However, these operations can incur a high memory access cost, hindering fast inference on mobile devices.
 In addition to the model architectures, whether the operations are well optimized by NPUs is also essential when improving runtime performance \cite{zhang2021edge}.
 Benefiting from the powerful parallel computing capability and specialized optimization for common operations, NPUs show great advantages over other processors when processing neural networks.
 However, operations well optimized by the NPUs are quite limited.
-Architectures containing NPU-unsupported operations will be partially processed by CPUs or GPUs.
+Architectures containing NPU-incompatible operations will be partially processed by CPUs or GPUs.
 This introduces the additional data transfer cost between processors and increases the synchronization cost, leading to a severe overhead.
-For example, ESA \cite{ESA}, which is adopted by the winner in the runtime track of the NTIRE 2022 efficient super-resolution challenge \cite{ESA-ntire}, contains NPUs-unsupported operations like max-pooling with a kernel size of 7 and a stride of 3 and bilinear interpolation with a scale larger than 2, which will be processed by GPUs.
-In this case, the feature maps have to be moved from NPUs to GPUs until finishing the process, which significantly slows down the inference speed of the model, as shown in Table \ref{attention performance}.
-In this paper, by conducting extensive experiments on an iPhone 11, we identify the preference of the Apple Neural Engine (ANE), which is a typical type of NPUs, for different network architectures and operations.
-Based on this, a mobile-friendly denoising network is proposed to significantly improve the model's runtime performance on mobile devices while achieving enhanced denoising performance than other lightweight denoising networks on the real-world denoising benchmarks SIDD \cite{sidd} and DND \cite{dnd}.
-The experiments show that our model only takes around 20ms when processing a 720p image on an iPhone 11, which offers the possibility to process 720p images or videos in real-time on mobile devices.
+For example, the ESA module \cite{ESA}, which is adopted by the winner in the runtime track of the NTIRE 2022 efficient super-resolution challenge \cite{ESA-ntire}, contains NPU-incompatible operations like max-pooling with a kernel size of 7 and a stride of 3 and bilinear interpolation with a scale larger than 2, which will be processed by GPUs.
+In this case, the feature maps have to be moved from NPUs to GPUs until the process is finished, which significantly slows down the inference speed of the model, as shown in Table \ref{attention performance}.